 The photo’s wider impact included influencing John Steinbeck in the writing of his novel The Grapes of Wrath’.

-As she was funded by the federal government, the image was in the public domain and Dorothea never directly received any royalties.
+As she was funded by the federal government, the image was in the public domain and Dorothea never directly received any royalties although it ‘made’ her reputation as a photographer.
 The image was issued as a 32 cent U.S. stamp in 1998.

 Florence Thompson is shown in Oct.
 10, 1978, during an interview with Modesto Bee reporter Emmett Corrigan.
 Acting on a tip, Corrigan found her at Modesto Mobile Village.
 THE MODESTO BEE

-Dorothea Lange had died in 1965, apparently without knowing Thompson’s name.
+Dorothea Lange had died in 1965, apparently without knowing Thompson’s name or history.

 Once you know this, you will for ever see the thumb, even in the modified image.
-Not an issue at all for me, but Photoshop ethics, anyone?
+Photoshop ethics, anyone?
 I believe that this is acceptable, as the thumb doesn’t change the ‘story’ either way., making it more or less accurate, more or less believable.

 Dorothea Lange.
 1936.
 Migrant Mother of Seven.
 Nipomo.
 Unretouched.

-It could be argued that the result wasn’t really “documentary”, as the posing makes it a manufactured image.
+It could be argued that the result wasn’t really ‘documentary’, as the posing makes it a manufactured image.
+But Lange herself is on record later as saying that:

 Here are the other frames: